Project of the week: Peek into $1.4bn Atlantis mega hotel project in Dubai

 Set on the crescent of the Palm Dubai, the new Royal Atlantis will be only a short distance from the original Atlantis hotel.
 Between them, the two properties feature over two kilometres of pristine, privately owned beachfront, only accessible to guests.

 Together, the two hotels are designed to form the ultimate entertainment destination.
-Of course, everyone staying at the resort will also get free access to the famous Atlantis waterpark and the on-site nightclub.
+Of course, everyone staying at the resort will also get free access to the famous Atlantis waterpark and the onsite beach club called White Beach.

 A monumental project